iprowriter/flight/README.md

-# Getting Started with Create React App
+# Getting Started with this Flight React App

 This is a new project that is still under construction.
 I'm currently building a flight booking website.